INSAR Awards Application Period: To Be Determined

 - individuals from low income, low-middle income, and upper-middle income countries*

-To apply, use the online award application system to submit a letter stating: (1) the rationale for requesting the award, (2) the autism-research or other stakeholder related activities in which they are engaged, (3) a CV/resume, (4) statement that specifies the number of prior INSAR awards they have won, including the type of award and number of times; (5) statement regarding whether they are applying for any other awards this year, and (6) a copy of the abstract (authored or co-authored) which was submitted to the INSAR 2019 Annual Meeting.
+To apply, use the online award application system to submit a letter stating: (1) the rationale for requesting the award and stating if you are an Early Career** Researcher (as defined below), (2) the autism-research or other stakeholder related activities in which they are engaged, (3) a CV/resume, (4) statement that specifies the number of prior INSAR awards they have won, including the type of award and number of times; (5) statement regarding whether they are applying for any other awards this year, and (6) a copy of the abstract (authored or co-authored) which was submitted to the INSAR 2020 Annual Meeting.